So, does Costco do oil changes?

 This applies to Costco in the United States and Costco in Canada.

 There is a lot of misinformation about this on the web.
 Internet forums such as Camaro5 and yahoo answers seems to imply that Costco Canada does provide oil changes.
 This information is old and has fallen out of date.
 As of 2016 Costco in the United States and Costco in Canada do not do oil changes.
+If you’re living in the UK and in need of an oil change or car repairs then BadCreditsite could give a low cost loan to tide you over until payday.

 Why Doesn’t Costco Do Oil Changes?